 Pelvic Organ Prolapse: Help and Hope

-Pelvic organ prolapse is an extremely common female health condition that has been on medical record for nearly 4000 years, yet remains shrouded in silence because of symptoms women may find embarrassing.
+Pelvic organ prolapse (POP) has been on medical record for nearly 4000 years, yet remains shrouded in silence because of symptoms women may find embarrassing.
 Unfortunately POP receives little public acknowledgment.
-Women in every country around the world experience symptoms of POP yet have little idea what is occurring in their bodies because they are embarrassed to discuss them with anyone.
+Women in every country around the world experience symptoms of POP yet have little idea what is occurring in their bodies because they are embarrassed to discuss symptoms with clinicians or loved ones.
 It's long past time to talk out loud about POP.
 All women should know pelvic organ prolapse symptoms, pelvic organ prolapse causes, and pelvic organ prolapse treatments?

 The pubococcygeus muscles (PC) are a trampoline-like set of muscles that sit at the base of the abdominal cavity, supporting the organs and structural tissues above them.
-Pelvic organ prolapse (POP) can occur when the PC weakens and one or more organs shift out of their normal positions into the vaginal canal.
-In advanced cases of POP, tissues push through the vaginal canal and bulge outside of the body.
-The worst case scenario is a woman's uterus can be completely outside of the vagina.
-There are 5 types of POP; organs that can prolapse are the bladder (cystocele), intestines (enterocele), rectum (rectocele), uterus (uterine), and vagina (vaginal vault).
+Pelvic organ prolapse occurs when the PC weakens and one or more organs shift out of their normal positions, pushing into the walls of the vaginal canal, and eventually bulge outside of the vagina.
+The worst case scenario is a woman's uterus can be completely outside of the body.
+There are 5 types of POP.
+Organs that can prolapse with POP are the bladder (cystocele), rectum (rectocele), intestines (enterocele), uterus (uterine), and vagina (vaginal vault).
 There are 4 levels of severity; grade 1 is the mildest, grade 4 the most severe.